 - Topical products – anything that affects the health of dogs’ skin can influence hair follicles and cause hair loss, for example, shampoos that dry the skin or chemical treatments like flea and tick preventative.

-If you suspect that your Shih Tzu is losing hair because of an illness, infection, or irritation of the skin, consult your veterinarian.
+If you suspect your Shih Tzu is losing hair because of an illness, infection, or skin irritation, consult your veterinarian.
 Be sure to write down answers to the questions that your vet will ask:

 - When did your dog start losing hair?